Get all our templates, tips, and fresh content so you can run effective, profitable, low-stress projects in your agency or team.

-- How motivated and interested your clients are
+- How motivated and interested are your clients

 - Whether you’re offering tactical solutions or aiming to be the principal agency

 Highly motivated clients looking for tactical solutions need targeted sales-focused content.
 They want to know your capabilities and what kind of results you can get.
-If most of your clients fall in this bucket, create more case studies, white papers, and how-to content.
+If most of your clients fall into this bucket, create more case studies, white papers, and how-to content.